Frequently Asked Questions

 What are your weaknesses?

 While we provide a quality experience in OB, we are not considered a “heavy” OB program.
 Our goal is that all of our graduates are comfortable in prenatal and postpartum care and those who are more interested in OB spending elective time to gain more experience.
 The number of required deliveries for each resident is 20.
 We do not routinely provide surgical obstetric training.
-Another possible limitation in training in OMT.
-Unfortunately, we do not currently have any DO faculty within our residency program, so we do not provide training/supervision for OMT procedures.
+Another limitation is training in OMT.
+We only have one DO faculty within our residency program so supervision for OMT procedures is limited.

 What do most residents do after graduation?